 “It is important to keep in mind that although the RFP is asking questions about your firm and experience, the response must be client-specific and feel like it was customized for them and their needs,” recommends Danielle Feroleto, owner of the marketing agency, Small Giants.

-A good practice to get into, before you even begin drafting the content of your proposal, is to place yourself in your prospects shoes.
+A good practice to get into, before you even begin drafting the content of your contract proposal, is to place yourself in your prospects shoes.
 Ask yourself what’s in it for them, and how will your services make their life better by solving their problem?
 By applying these questions to your research efforts, you should be able to find answers that will resonate with your prospect.

-While it’s fine to use a premade template for your proposal, understand you run the risk of losing customization and originality with the format.
+While it’s fine to use a premade template for your contract proposal, understand you run the risk of losing customization and originality with the format.
 If you do go this route, be sure you choose a template specifically made for your kind of business, or at least a business like it.
-Bidsketch has a wide selection of proposal templates based on business types.
+Bidsketch has a wide selection of contract proposal templates based on business types.

 Not all businesses are the same, so naturally, not all business proposals will look the same.
 However, there are some key elements to include in your business proposal to really knock the socks off your prospect.